Grand-Axe/Okeuvo-Lite/ReadMe.md

 The steps to create the input expected by this library are:

 1. Parse the discourse and disambiguate its words to Wordnet 3.0 senses.
 2. Where a word sense does not exist on the meaning grid, it can be defined using word senses that do.
 The definition must be succinct and must also be a hyponym of an existing sense which must also double as the subject.
-After adding all the vectors in the definition, the new senses coordinates and magnitude are the excitation coordinates and excitation magnitude.
-This step has to be done manually at the moment - I might provide a GUI tool in the future.
+After adding all the vectors in the definition, the new senses coordinates and magnitude are proportional to the excitation coordinates and excitation magnitude.
 3. Carry out coreference resolution.
 4. Get the x,y coordinates for each of the disambiguated senses from the meaning grid.
 5. Discard orphaned clauses.